Hidden ferromagnetism of centrosymmetric antiferromagnets: Introduction

 The rest of the article is organized as follows.
 In Sec.~\ref{sec:basic} we will consider the basic symmetry properties of SO interaction imposed by $\mathcal{I}$ in the combination with lattice translations.
-Then, in Sec.~\ref{sec:AFE}, we will show that the behavior of the SO interactions is related to even more fundamental properties of the magnetoelectric coupling in antiferroelectrically distorted lattice.
-Particularly, in order to preserve $\mathcal{I}$, the distortion must be antiferroelectric, which inevitably leads to the doubling of the unit cell and the sign change of the SO interaction when it is considered around two different sublattices.
+Then, in Sec.~\ref{sec:AFE}, we will show that the behavior of the SO interactions is related to even more fundamental properties of the magnetoelectric coupling in antipolar lattices.
+Particularly, in order to preserve $\mathcal{I}$, the distortion must be antipolar, which inevitably leads to the doubling of the unit cell and the sign change of the SO interaction when it is considered around two sublattices.
 Then, in Sec.~\ref{sec:gBloch}, we will apply the generalized Bloch theorem and show that, for some components of the SO interaction, the sign change can be compensated by the transformation to the local coordinate frame, so that the AFM system can be formally described as a FM one, with smaller unit cell containing only one magnetic site.
 In Sec.~\ref{sec:mmodel}, we will introduce the minimal model for the centrosymmetric antiferromagnets with broken $\mathcal{T}$ and derive transparent expressions for the anomalous Hall conductivity and orbital magnetization in the local coordinate frame.
 Applications for the square lattice, monoclinic VF$_4$ and CuF$_2$, as well as RuO$_2$-type materials with the tetragonal symmetry will be considered in Sec.~\ref{sec:examples}.
+In Sec.~\ref{sec:separation} we will explain how different contribution to AHE, associated with spin-degenerate and nondegenerate bands, can be evaluated in realistic electronic structure calculations.
 Finally, in Sec.~\ref{sec:Summary}, we will summarize our work.
 Two appendices deal with the unitary transformation of the SO interaction and elimination of the same-sign components responsible for the weak spin ferromagnetism, and construction of the model Hamiltonian for VF$_4$ and CuF$_2$ on the basis of first-principles electronic structure calculations.